Anjaneyasana

-Anjaneyasana (अञ्जनेयासन), Crescent Moon Pose, or Ashva Sanchalanasana (Equestrian Pose) is a lunging back bending asana in modern yoga as exercise.
+Anjaneyasana (अञ्जनेयासन), Crescent Moon Pose, Low Lunge, or Ashva Sanchalanasana (Equestrian Pose) is a lunging back bending asana in modern yoga as exercise.

 It is sometimes included as one of the asanas in the Surya Namaskar sequence, though usually with arms down in that case.
-Variations include Utthana Pristhasana, Lizard Pose.
+Variations include Parivritta Anjaneyasana (rotated Anjaneyasana), and Utthana Pristhasana, Lizard Pose.

 Etymology and origins

 The name Anjaneya is a matronymic for Hanuman, whose mother's name is Anjani.
 Hanuman is a central figure in the epic Rāmāyaṇa, and an important Iṣṭa-devatā in devotional worship.

-Like many standing asanas, Anjaneyasana was unknown in medieval hatha yoga, and was brought into modern yoga in the 20th century from Indian martial arts.
+Like many standing asanas, Anjaneyasana was unknown in medieval hatha yoga, and was brought into modern yoga as exercise in the 20th century from Indian martial arts.
 It is used in schools of modern yoga such as Sivananda Yoga.
-It is included as one of the asanas in Ashtanga (vinyasa) yoga's type 1 Surya Namaskar sequence.
+It is included as one of the asanas in Ashtanga Yoga's type 1 Surya Namaskar sequence.